solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

-To facilitate developers' adoption of Azure, Microsoft offers a [free subscription] with \$200 credit, applicable for thirty days; year-long access to free quotas for popular services, including Azure Database for PostgreSQL; and access to always free Azure service tiers.
-Create an Azure free account and get 750 hours of Azure Database for PostgreSQL Flexible Server Flexible Server free.
+To facilitate developers' adoption of Azure, Microsoft offers a [free subscription] with \$200 credit, applicable for thirty days; year-long access to free quotas for popular services, including Azure Database for PostgreSQL Flexible Server; and access to always free Azure service tiers.
+Create an Azure free account and get access to [750 hours of Azure Database for PostgreSQL Flexible Server on a Burstable B1MS instance with 32GB storage for free].

 ### PostgreSQL on Azure hosting options